 Lawlor has been committed to training and education in the area of neurodegeneration, aging, and mental health, and he has a strong record in training national leaders in geriatrics and geriatric psychiatry.

-Following on his many years of clinical experience and in conducting research in the field of neurodegeneration, aging, and mental health, as Deputy Co-Director of the Global Brain Health Institute, Lawlor will mentor and train a new generation of global leaders in brain health to translate research evidence into policy and practice in their own countries with the ultimate goal of transforming the care of people with dementia worldwide.
+Following on his many years of clinical experience and in conducting research in the field of neurodegeneration, aging, and mental health, as deputy co-director of GBHI, Lawlor will mentor and train a new generation of global leaders in brain health to translate research evidence into policy and practice in their own countries with the ultimate goal of transforming the care of people with dementia worldwide.
 A number of ongoing research activities he directs will provide varied research and clinical experiences for fellows and scholars at GBHI.

-Bio: Brian Lawlor is the Conolly Norman Professor of Old Age Psychiatry at Trinity College Dublin and Consultant Psychiatrist at St. James’s Hospital.
-He is also the Director of the Memory Disorders Clinic at Mercer’s Institute for Research on Ageing, St. James’s Hospital.
-He trained in internal medicine in Ireland and then in psychiatry in the United States at the University of Florida, the National Institute for Mental Health, Bethesda, Maryland, and Mount Sinai Hospital, New York, where he was Director of Psychogeriatrics.
+Bio: Brian Lawlor is the Conolly Norman Professor of Old Age Psychiatry at Trinity College Dublin and a consultant psychiatrist at St. James’s Hospital.
+He is also the director of the Memory Disorders Clinic at Mercer’s Institute for Research on Ageing, St. James’s Hospital.
+He trained in internal medicine in Ireland and then in psychiatry in the United States at the University of Florida, the National Institute for Mental Health, Bethesda, Maryland, and Mount Sinai Hospital, New York, where he was director of psychogeriatrics.